the foundry

-is Playpenn’s free three-year mentorship program supporting emerging playwrights in Philadelphia guided by lead mentors L M Feldman and R. Eric Thomas.
+is Playpenn’s free three-year mentorship program supporting emerging playwrights in Philadelphia guided by playwrights L M Feldman and R. Eric Thomas.

 Overview